Wimbledon (film): Plot

 Peter has to play the final match against Jake Hammond.
-At the airport, Lizzie watches an interview on TV in which Peter apologizes and declares his love for her.
+At the airport, Lizzie watches an interview on TV in which Peter apologises and declares his love for her.
 She returns to Wimbledon.

 As Lizzie reaches the stadium, Peter has lost two sets in the final and is behind in the third.
 When the game is suspended due to rain, Lizzie appears in the dressing room and forgives him.
-She tells him the secret of Jake's tricky serves and Peter fights back to win the title (3–6, 2–6, 6–4, 7–6(8-6), 6–4).
+She tells him the secret of Jake's tricky serves and Peter fights back to win the title (3–6, 2–6, 6–4, 7–6(8–6), 6–4).
 Now a national hero in Britain, he and Lizzie get married.
 With his support, Lizzie goes on to win the U.S. Open and Wimbledon twice, ultimately achieving her dreams.
-In the last scene, Peter is with their younger child, a boy, watching Lizzie and their elder child, a girl, playing tennis on a neighborhood court in New York City.
+In the last scene, Peter is with their younger child, a boy, watching Lizzie and their elder child, a girl, playing tennis on a neighbourhood court in New York City.